Welcome to Toot Hill College

 - Level 2 Award in Community Sports Leadership (CSLA)

 - An engaging and practical experience that enables students to develop leadership, communication, organisation and teamwork skills through the planning and leading of sports festivals for local primary school children.

 - Silver and Gold Duke of Edinburgh Award

 - This provides students with the opportunity to try new activities, develop key life skills and contribute to the local community through the ‘volunteering’ section.
 Students complete the final assessment by planning and completing, as a team, a fully self-sufficient expedition in the Peak District.

 - World Challenge

-- A two week expedition that provides the ultimate opportunity to respond to mental and physical challenges that will enable students to develop skills and gain experiences that will stay with them for life.
+- Students complete a two week expedition abroad as a team, including a community project, a challenging trek and a sight-seeing element.
+Previous trips have taken place to Morocco, Sri Lanka, Thailand and Romania.
+This is the ultimate opportunity for students to respond to mental and physical challenges that will enable them to develop skills and gain experiences that will stay with them for life.